SalomePlatform/shaper/src/SketchPlugin/doc/arcFeature.rst

 .. image:: images/arc_perp_32x32.png
    :align: left
-**By transversal point and end point** creates an arc segment perpendicular to a straight line with the start point, connected with boundary of this line, and the end point.
+**By point on perpendicular line and end point** creates an arc segment perpendicular to a straight line with the start point, connected with boundary of this line, and the end point.

 By center and two points
 """"""""""""""""""""""""